OmarElalfy0/Cyber-Apocalypse-CTF-2023/Crypto/Perfect Synchronization/README.md

 ```

-Then on the main methed
+Then on the main method

 ```
     public static void main(String[] args) throws FileNotFoundException {